Beinn Alligin

 Traditional Beinn Alligin Traverse

 Our most popular option for Beinn Alligin is a full summer traverse.
 The route begins at the car park at Coire Mhicnobaill.
 From here well-made paths lead you to the foot of the mountain.
 However, don’t let this lull you into an early false sense of security, The Horns, the highlight of the day for many, is yet to come.
 The scrambling on the horns is exposed and while it is possible to bypass sections this can often be more exposed than the scrambling itself.
-The bypass path is an extremely narrow sheep track with steep ground on both sides.
-Therefore, a good head for heights is needed to enjoy this exceptional mountain.
+The bypass path is an extremely narrow sheep track with steep ground on both sides, therefore a good head for heights is needed to enjoy this exceptional mountain.
 The traverse is a circular route (so we start and finish in the same car park).
 It can be done in either a clockwise or anticlockwise direction, which we will decide on the day itself depending on weather conditions.

-Bespoke Summer Routes
+Bespoke Summer Routes on Beinn Alligin

 Like many mountains, Beinn Alligin has some lesser known routes to enjoy.
 We recommend the full traverse above for most people, however, do just let us know if there is an alternative scramble or walk you wish to do.